laravel/vapor-docs/src/projects/environments.md

         cli-timeout: 120
 ```

-With this setting applied, Vapor runs its own scheduler command which waits until the beginning of every minute before calling `scedule:run`.
-As such, you must ensure your `cli-timeout` is >= 120 to allow enough time to both invoke Laravel's scheduler and allow it to complete all sub-minute tasks.
-You must also ensure `cli-concurrency` is >= 2 to allow for the poosibility of overlapping invocations of Vapor's scheduler.
-By default, there is no CLI concurrency.
+When Vapor's sub-minute scheduler is enabled, Vapor runs its own scheduler command which waits until the beginning of every minute before calling `scedule:run`.
+Therefore, when enabling this option, you should also ensure your `cli-timeout` is >= 120 to allow enough time to both invoke Laravel's scheduler and allow it to complete all sub-minute tasks.
+You should also ensure `cli-concurrency` is >= 2 to allow for the possibility of overlapping invocations of Vapor's scheduler.

 In addition, the `runInBackground` option is not supported on Vapor; therefore, you may find some of your tasks are blocked from running if the previous task runs longer than expected.